Fayetteville, North Carolina Population 2020

 Settlement in the area around the Cape Fear River was encouraged following the Tuscarora and Yamasee Wars.
 Scots were the first Europeans to settle the area.
 They created two settlements – Cross Creek and Campbellton.
 In 1783, the two settlements were unified and given the name Fayetteville.

-The 1780s brought a lot of activity to Fayetteville.
+The 1780s brought much activity to Fayetteville.
 It was here where the US Constitution was ratified.
 The first church was built in the late 1700s by Henry Evans.
-By 1820, there were about 3,500 residents living in Fayetteville.
+By 1820, about 3,500 residents were living in Fayetteville.
 While this was a large number, it still trailed behind Wilmington.
 Fayetteville had a setback in 1831 with a “Great Fire” that destroyed homes, businesses and public buildings.
-The leaders of Fayetteville reacted quickly in order to rebuild the city.
+The leaders of Fayetteville reacted quickly to rebuild the city.

 In 1865, Fayetteville was attacked during the civil war.
 Foundries and factories were destroyed during this attack.
 During World War II, Fort Brag became the site of the Field Artillery and served as a base to approximately 5,000 soldiers.
 It was in 2008 when the city of Fayetteville annexed most of Fort Bragg, which significantly increased its population.

 In the 20th century was when Fayetteville’s population began to grow.
 Cumberland County’s population soared by 43%.
 As the city’s population continued to grow, so did the city itself with the construction of new suburban homes, shopping centers, and other structures.

 Today, the city is working on multiple revitalization projects throughout the city, particularly its downtown area.
 It continues to bring in visitors and residents with the addition of parks, museums, retail shops, and other attractions.
 The city is home to many large companies including Wal-Mart and General Dynamics.
 The city itself continues to grow, as do the surrounding suburban areas.